-(a) Describe an alternate, bidirectional protocol between server and client to replace the authenticator, that prevents such replay attacks, and requires no new keys beyond those already in use in the Kerberos system.
+(a) Describe an alternate, bidirectional protocol between server and client to replace the authenticator that prevents such replay attacks, and requires no new keys beyond those already in use in the Kerberos system.
+Your design must not require caching more than a constant amount of state per Kerberos principal on the server.